rkoshak/openhab-rules-tools/README.md

 `CountdownTimer` | Implements a timer that updates a `Number` or `Number:Timer` Item once a seconds with the amount of time remaining on that timer.
 `Deferred` | Allows one to easily schedule an update or command to be send to an Item in the future.
 It can be cancelled.
 `Gatekeeper` | Schedules a sequence of actions with a time between one to the next.
 It can be used to limit how quickly commands are sent to a device or create a schedule of tasks (e.g. irrigation).
+`LoopingTimer` | Creates a timer that loops until a condition is met.
+Pass in a function that returns how much time to schedule the next loop iteration or `null` when the timer should exit.

+# TODOs

+- generate docs from comments